Back to Top

 • Interpreters often work in teams.
 If classes are more than two hours in length or content is complex, there may be two interpreters in the class.
 One will be up front near the instructor interpreting, while the other is watching visuals and listening in order to assist the primary interpreter with cues as needed.
 They will switch every 15-20 minutes.

-• Situations may occur when it may be necessary for interpreters to share classroom information with other members of the DRSC.
+• Situations may occur when it may be necessary for interpreters to share classroom information with other members of Disability Resources.
 However, any notes and transcripts are held to the same confidentiality policy as other disability-related accommodations.

 Ensuring Successful Classroom Communication